-A Feminist Cooperative for Vigorous Aging is a self-governing organization of 4-20 self-chosen adults who live in close geographic proximity to one another and are dedicated to anticipate and provide for the changing needs of co-op members to grow old and age in place with the most vibrant, meaningful, and companionable quality of life, from vigorous old age to death.
+A Feminist Cooperative for Vigorous Aging is a replicable model of small, community-based, mutual care.
+It is a self-governing organization of 4-20 self-chosen older adults who live in close geographic proximity to one another and are dedicated to anticipating and providing for the changing needs of co-op members to grow old and age in place with the most vibrant, meaningful, and companionable quality of life, from vigorous old age to death.

-Aging folks often believe that they will not need care or assume that family and friends will be able to manage their care indefinitely.
-However, over the long haul that is aging, “Call me if you need anything” is unrealistic, unreliable, and not at all helpful.
+Aging folks often believe that they will not need assistance or assume that paid caregivers, family, and friends will be able to manage their care indefinitely.
+However, over the long haul that is aging, individually paid home health aides or elder care facilities are financially prohibitive and, “Call me if you need anything” is unrealistic, unreliable, and not at all helpful.

-Cooperatives for Vigorous Aging have at least 6 members who can access one another via foot or golf cart, making car driving unnecessary.
-Incoming co-op members are functionally independent and physically and mentally able-bodied.
+Members should be able to access one another via foot, four-wheeler, or golf cart, making car driving unnecessary.
 Co-ops can be created almost anywhere people reside in close physical proximity to one another, generally in their existing homes.
 Not having to move from their homes is preferable to most seniors, less traumatic than moving to a facility, and far less costly.

 Rather than staying in their existing homes, some people will create or join a cooperative in a specific location.
 One example is a farm-based co-op outside of Asheville, NC. on which members will build their respective homes on 3.5 acres of shared property.
 Members of that rural co-op will organize and operate in the same way as other Cooperatives for Vigorous Aging.